SamiNakouzi/YAMADA/README.md

 ```
 If **neg_pulse** is true, it will define negative perturbations if the bit = 0.
+This function will add perturbations with amplitudes, durations, and timing defined by the user.

 To run and integrate the user just needs to input the perturbation function in the perturbate function defining wether it is coherent or incoherent.
 In "pulses.py" we have both: